poechlauerbe/42_tests/README.md

 This site is my personal testing/evaluating site for 42 projects.

-I'm still at the start of setting this up - so if you have any ideas / add ons - let me know.
+I'm still at the beginning of setting this up - so if you have any ideas / add ons - let me know.

 general tests:
 - nm -u program // to see the external used functions